4.2. Mapping rules: France

 By default, enter a 50 km/hr speed limit for class-8 roads.

-See also section 3.5.2.
-Rules for adding attributes to addresses).
+See also Section 3.5.2.
+Rules for address attributes.

-Building names in addresses should be lowercase.
+Letters in house numbers should be lowercase if they include digits as well as letters.
 You can add an explanation of abbreviations used in the “also known as” name type.
 For example: b — bis, t — ter.

 Don't use fractions in addresses: create two addresses instead.